 I put this kit together 42 years ago and

 it started me down the career path I enjoy today.
 My shop teacher said, you can study all you want, but until you get your hands on an engine the level of understanding is only theory.

 After assembling the big V8 motor I was hooked on all things automotive.
-Now at the ripe old age of 50 I am a Certified Master Technician that still assembles engines.
+Now at the ripe old age of 50 I'm a certified master technician that still assembles engines.

 When my father bought me this plastic model engine, I'm sure he had no idea how it would impact my life in such a major way.
 The Revell company manufactured this 1:4 scale model back then.
 The same company makes it today.
 The difference between now and then is like many things it's built in China.

 This means it ships with metric screws and nuts that don't fit very well into the holes drilled for American standard hardware that came with the model years ago.
 This makes it a little harder to assemble.

 Also the quality of the casting doesn't seem to be what it used to.
-I purchased this for my Nephew and a neighbor’s kid and both of them said it needed some extra filing to get the parts to fit perfectly.
-This will require some extra patients on the part of the builder.
+I purchased this for my nephew and a neighbor’s kid and both of them said it needed some extra trimming and sanding of the rough edges.

 You will need 34 2-56 nuts, 14 2-56 1/4 inch screws, 20 2-56 1/2 inch screws to replace the supplied metric nuts and screws.
-This only cost a few dollars and will save you a lot of aggravation during the assemble process.
+This upgraded hardware will only cost a few dollars.
+However, it will save you a lot of aggravation during the assemble process.

 An interesting difference between the modern kits and the one I had, was mine came with a battery powered electric motor.
 It looked like a starter.
 You pushed a button to turn the engine over.

 The modern version has a hand crank on the flywheel that you use to manually turn the engine over.
 This could save the model from destruction down the road.

 I believe this is what went wrong with my plastic V8 motor.
 The vegetable oil eventually degraded and acted on the plastic pieces.
 It turned milky making it harder to see inside, but also distorted the parts and caused the engine to seize or get stuck.

 When you try to force it the brittle plastic will not endure much force.
 The note also stated that there is

 plastic safe lubricant available from a company called Labelle that's in the model train business.

 In fact, they probably won't work on cars for the rest of their life like me or save you thousands on car repairs with pro bono maintenance and advice.

 But even if this child becomes a professional athlete they will always know how the engine in their BMW operates and know exactly what happens when the key is turned.
 This can be a valuable life lesson for any age group, but again the kit is recommended for ages 12 and up.

 The clear plastic lets you see all of the parts moving in unison just like the real thing.
 This gets the brain going, because not only can you see it, you can touch it.

 If you don't want to buy a model kit and would like the opportunity to learn more about this subject this next link will take you to my automotive engine section from this page about model car engines.